apache/trafficcontrol/docs/source/development/traffic_ops.rst

 """""""""""""""""""""""""""""""""
 Configuration is mainly done through the configuration file passed as :option:`--cfg`, but is also available through the following environment variables.

+In addition to the variables described here, the integration tests support identifying the network location of the Traffic Ops instance via :envvar:`TO_URL`.

 .. envvar:: SESSION_TIMEOUT_IN_SECS

 	Sets the timeout of requests made to the Traffic Ops instance, in seconds.